kubeflow/website/content/en/docs/distributions/gke/authentication.md

 ```

 **Note:**
-The profile controller currently doesn't perform any access control checks to see whether the user creating the profile should be able to use the GCP service account.
+The profile controller currently doesn't perform any access control checks to see whether the user creating the profile should be able to use the Google Cloud service account.
 As a result, any user who can create a profile can get access to any service account for which the admin controller has owner permissions.
 We will improve this in subsequent releases.

 You can find more details on workload identity in the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).